bahrus/be-entrusting/README.md

 1. Styling -- the encoded HTML can already be used to assist in styling, before (or while) the JavaScript hydrates the state.
 2. Performance -- some functionality, such as gathering user input, could begin immediately, without needing to wait for the entire stream to complete.
 3. Provide for JS free, declarative custom elements (WIP).
-4. Enables search engine accuracy via microdata.
+4. Enable search engine accuracy via microdata.
 5. Can serialize state from the server to the browser without requiring all properties of the custom element to have an attribute equivalent.

-> [!Note]
-> This element enhancement would probably be most effective if it could be partly applied in a Cloudflare or Bun or Deno worker and/or a service worker, [w3c willing](https://github.com/whatwg/dom/issues/1222).
+ (Btw, we may choose to stream one fully rendered instance down, and let the power of template instantiation take care of generating all the others).

 ## Example 1a: